batty2021/Kickstarter-analysis/README.md

 Performing analysis on Kickstarter data to uncover trends.

-## Overview of Project
+## Overview ofthe Analysis:

-Background and purpose
-What is the background?
-      Louise lately achieved the fundraising campaign for her play, Fever and would like to know how other campaigns implement in comparison.

-What is the purpose?
-    Louise exactly wants to know how different campaigns fared in relation to their launch dates and funding goals, working with the data I append when Louise planned her goal, I will report to her the best month to launch her campaign and how to choose the most successful goals.
+ Louise lately achieved the fundraising campaign for her play, Fever and would like to know how other campaigns implement in comparison. so Louise exactly wants to know how different campaigns fared in relation to their launch dates and funding goals, working with the data I append when Louise planned her goal, I will report to her the best month to launch her campaign and how to choose the most successful goals.

 ## Analysis and Challenges
-Analysis of outcomes based on launch date
+Analysis of outcomes based on launch date:
   It was performed using the pivot tables in MS Excel.
 Here is the screenshots of pivot chart and the final pivot table to visualize the data.
 ![image](https://user-images.githubusercontent.com/77947860/148618163-de8c676e-6da9-45c8-919f-9e26ab83e570.png)